-This setting takes effect only for measurement in Operating Mode = "Spectrum Analyzer".
+This setting takes effect only for measurements in Operating Mode = "Spectrum Analyzer".
+It is not applicable with zero-span sweeps as used for single measurements.

 If enabled, R&S ELEKTRA performs an additional sweep measurement using the Auto ID Threshold definition.
 For more details, refer to the receiver's user manual.